ppwwyyxx/speaker-recognition/README.md

 You can See our [demo video](https://github.com/ppwwyyxx/speaker-recognition/raw/master/demo.avi) (in Chinese).
 Note that real-time speaker recognition is extremely hard, because we only use corpus of about 1 second length to identify the speaker.
 Therefore the real-time system doesn't work very perfect.

-Also the GUI part is quite hacky for demo purpose and may not work as smoothly as expected.
+Also the GUI part is quite hacky for demo purpose and may not work smoothly anymore today.

 ## Command Line Tools
 ```sh